LykaonTitheus/mod_custom_loot/README.md

 Boss Reward System (mod_custom_loot)

-A compact module for AzerothCore that records boss kills in a database and allows players to summon a personal reward chest.
-The chest features an alphabetically sorted gossip menu with high-quality loot previews.
+A compact module for AzerothCore Playerbots that records boss kills in a database.
+After a boss kill you are rewarded with a reusable boss token which allows players to summon a personal reward chest.
+The chest features a gossip menu with alphabetically sorted loot list and item previews.
+The chests are temporary and are currently set to last for 60 seconds.
+To fill the list for loot selection, the boss reward is rolled for x times (currently set to 100 which euqals 100x the chance).
+Many parameters can be adjusted in the .cpp file.

 1. Directory Structure